autom8ter/protoc-gen-authorize/README.md

 # protoc-gen-authorize 🛡️

 **protoc-gen-authorize** is an innovative protoc plugin and library 🌟 designed to simplify and secure gRPC request authorization.
 It seamlessly integrates authorization rules directly within your proto files 📝, reducing the need to clutter your application code with complex authorization logic.
 Perfect for developers 👨‍💻👩‍💻 looking to streamline their security workflows in gRPC applications.
 In this README, you'll find easy installation instructions 📥, examples 💡, and all you need to harness the power of expression-based rules for robust and efficient request handling 💼.

 ## Features

-- [x] Javascript expression-based rules
+- [x] Javascript or [CEL](https://github.com/google/cel-go) expression-based rules
 - [x] Unary and Stream interceptors
 - [x] Protoc plugin for code generation
 - [x] Go library for authorizer creation along with interceptors